-Travelling home from hockey one day Ben felt a lump whilst rubbing behind his knee.
-Several weeks later the lump turned to pain which prompted him to make an appointment with his doctor, and a common Bakers cyst was diagnosed.
+Travelling home from hockey Ben felt a lump whilst rubbing behind his knee.
+Several weeks later the lump turned to pain which prompted him to make an appointment with his doctor and a common Bakers cyst was diagnosed.

-Satisfied with the diagnosis after Googling his symptoms, he then waited 7 months for an appointment with the Orthopaedics team at Glan Clwyd.
+Satisfied with the diagnosis after Googling his symptoms, he then waited 7 months for an appointment with the Orthopaedics.
 During this time, he continued to play hockey every week, going the whole season unbeaten!
-Sadly, the hospital visit revealed the small lump at the back of his knee was actually a tumour and we were immediately referred to the specialist Agnus Hunt hospital, known locally as ‘Gobowen’ in Oswestry.
+Sadly, the hospital visit revealed the small lump at the back of his knee was actually a tumour and was immediately referred to the specialist Robert Jones & Agnus Hunt hospital in Gobowen, Oswestry.

 2 days later, after numerous scans, Ben was told he had a 14cm tumour.
-A biopsy later confirmed this to be a rare bone cancer called Ewing’s Sarcoma, affecting fewer than 30 teenagers and young adults in the UK each year.
+A biopsy soon confirmed this to be a rare bone cancer called Ewing’s Sarcoma, affecting fewer than 30 teenagers and young adults in the UK each year.
 From the outset we were told the prognosis was not good as the tumour had wrapped around his crucial arteries and to save his life, and give him the best chance possible, there was no alternative but to amputate his leg.
-At the youthful age of 21, Ben has struggled to come to terms with this emotionally and psychologically.
+At the age of 21 Ben struggled to come to terms with this emotionally and psychologically.

 Ben’s Prognosis :

-Sadly, there is no hope for Ben to keep his leg and his right leg will be removed half way up the thigh shortly after his pre-op chemotherapy is complete.
-The operation will be performed by the amazing “Mr Cool” and his team at the specialist bone hospital, Gobowen, where Ben will spend 2 weeks in recovery and physiotherapy.
-This will then be followed by another 8 cycles of chemotherapy at the wonderful Christie Hospital in Manchester, plus radiotherapy to consolidate his treatment.
-We can't praise these two hospitals enough!
+Sadly, there was no hope for Ben to keep his leg and his right leg was removed half way up his thigh.
+The operation was performed by the amazing “Mr Cool” and his team at the specialist bone hospital, Robert Jones & Agnus Hunt, where Ben spent 2 weeks in recovery and physiotherapy.

-Post-operatively Ben will require significant mobility rehabilitation and an intensive physiotherapy plan and is likely to have significantly impaired mobility for the rest of his life.
+Adjuvant chemotherapy started swiftly after surgery and he is now attending regular visits to the Limb Centre where he will have a series of prosthetics as the residual leg heals and changes shape.
+He will require significant mobility rehabilitation and intensive physiotherapy over the forthcoming year and is likely to have significantly impaired mobility for the rest of his life.

 The Cost :

-However, a microprocessor controlled leg using an internal computer and sensors, and benefitting from a knee and ankle joint (known as the 'C' leg), is fortunately now a possibility on the NHS but only after a 12 month wait; there aren’t any shortcuts unfortunately.
-Ben will have to demonstrate commitment and motivation to using a much heavier, mechanical leg first before being considered for this digital leg which costs the NHS upwards of £35k.
+Thankfully a prosthetic leg with a microprocessor knee (MPK), using an internal computer and sensors, is now a possibility on the NHS but Ben will have to demonstrate commitment and motivation to using a mechanical leg first before being considered for this digital leg.
+This complex microprocessor leg provides sophisticated control enabling the user to walk with a stable and efficient gait closely resembling a natural walk.

 The future :

 Whilst this news has been shocking and difficult for us all to come to terms with, the combination of chemotherapy and amputation is aimed at cure.
 In the words of Mr Cool at our initial consultation, "1st we save Ben, 2nd we save the leg".
-Sadly the latter isn't an option but if we still have Ben, then we're extremely grateful.
+Sadly the latter wasn't an option but we still have Ben and for that we are extremely grateful.

 We’ve been through all the emotions, the anger and frustration but now we’re moving forward.
-Ben is still Ben, enjoying online gaming with his mates when he’s recovered from the effects of chemotherapy, and will hopefully get to finish university next year.
-He has youth and determination on his side and we don’t doubt for one minute that he will master walking again quickly and get back to sport, taking back control of his life as soon as it is physically possible.
+Ben is still Ben and has shown amazing positivity.
+He's enjoying online gaming with his mates when he’s recovered from the effects of chemotherapy, and will hopefully get to finish university if not this year then hopefully the next.
+He has youth and determination on his side and we don’t doubt for one minute that he will master walking again quickly and get back to sport, taking back control of his life as soon as it's physically possible.

 Fundraising Appeal :